 No listed, designated or otherwise recognized heritage features are present within the HIWEC study area.
 In addition, there are no historic plaques, cemeteries, national historic sites or properties protected by an Ontario Heritage Trust Easement.
 A property survey was undertaken to evaluate built heritage and cultural heritage landscapes present in the HIWEC study area, and an inventory was created to identify and evaluate potential heritage resources.
 Through a windshield survey, 16 structures were determined to be more than 40 years old and have potential cultural heritage value or interest.
 These structures include eight (8) residences, six (6) cottages, and two (2) outbuildings.
-The cottages, residences and one (1) of the outbuildings are considered typical of the area and when the criteria from Ontario Regulation (O.Reg.)
+The cottages, residences and one (1) of the outbuildings are considered typical of the area and when the criteria from O.Reg.
 9/06 were applied it was determined that they did not have cultural heritage value or interest.
 The remaining structure, Milton's Camp (Property #9), was identified as being of cultural heritage importance.
-Potential direct or indirect impacts to this cultural heritage resource were evaluated according to the criteria outlined in Info Sheet #5 in Heritage Resources in the Land Use Planning Process, Cultural Heritage and Archaeology Policies of the Ontario Provincial Policy Statement 2005.
+Potential direct or indirect impacts to this cultural heritage resources cultural Heritage and Archaeology Policies of the Ontario Provincial Policy Statement 2005.
 Based on the location of HIWEC infrastructure, which was specifically sited to avoid cultural heritage features, no negative impacts to cultural heritage resources are anticipated by the HIWEC.

 Landscapes present in the HIWEC include typical transportation corridors and cottage areas, as well as areas identified, but not mapped, that have heritage significance to HIFN.
-Nishshing Aki is considered to have cultural heritage value or interest in accordance to the criteria set out in the Historic Sites and Monuments Board of Canada's Criteria for Evaluating Subjects of Potential National Historic Significance (Canadian Government 2008).
+Nishshing Aki is considered to have cultural heritage value or interest in accordance to the criteria set out in the Historic Sites and Monuments Board of Canada's Criteria for Evaluating Subjects of Potential National Historic Significance (Government of Canada 2008).
 Based on the location of HIWEC infrastructure, which was specifically sited to avoid cultural heritage features, no negative impacts to cultural heritage resources are anticipated by the HIWEC.